 - Drosophila melanogaster

 - Zea mays

 Characteristics must be followed by a Model Organism:

 3) Must develop generation within a short time.

 6) Comprehensive online database.

-Arabidopsis thaliana, the thale cress, mouse ear cress or arabidopsis is a small flowering plant.
+Arabidopsis thaliana, the thale cress, mouse-ear cress, or arabidopsis is a small flowering plant.
 It is native to Eurasia and Africa.
-It grows in rocky, sandy and calcareous soil.
-Due to its widespread distribution on agricultural fields it’s considered as weed.
+It grows in rocky, sandy, and calcareous soil.
+Due to its widespread distribution on agricultural fields, it’s considered a weed.
 It grows luxuriously in temperate regions of the world.

-It belongs to the family Brassicaceae or mustard family which includes the cultivated crops like cabbage, radish.
-Plants of this family known as crucifers due to having unique floral structure.
+It belongs to the family Brassicaceae or mustard family which includes cultivated crops like cabbage, and radish.
+Plants of this family are known as crucifers due to having unique floral structures.